 \section{Methodology}

 In this section, we present a new Kalman Filter based Throughput Prediction (KFTP) algorithm for predicting 5G throughput from real-time data collected at mobile \acp{UE}.
-As explained in the previous section, any real-time measurement is associated with measurement noise. \ac{KFTP} is, therefore, designed using a prediction and correction approach following the traditional Kalman filter paradigm~\cite{Kalman1960}.
-Although it has been observed from the literature that complicated prediction models provide accuracy in a particular environment, they have failed to perform consistently across several datasets.
-In the present work, we have used Multiple Linear Regression (\ac{MLR}) for the prediction step.
+As explained before, any real-time measurement is associated with measurement noise. \ac{KFTP} is, therefore, designed using a prediction and correction approach following the traditional Kalman filter paradigm~\cite{Kalman1960}, to cancel the effect of measurement noise.
+Although it has been observed from literature that complicated prediction models provide accuracy in a particular environment, they have failed to perform consistently across several datasets.
+In the present work, we have used a simple Multiple Linear Regression (\ac{MLR}) for the prediction step.
 This not only saves our algorithm from the problem of over fitting, but also reduces the overall time complexity associated with training the model.
 The predicted value obtained from the linear state equation is further updated in the correction step to get the optimal throughput by compensating for the prediction error as well as the measurement error. \\ Let $x(n)$ denote the true throughput at the time-step $n$.
 Let the network parameters \ac{RSRP} and \ac{SINR} at the time-step $n$ be denoted as $u_1(n)$ and $u_2(n)$, respectively.
 Our objective is to predict $x(n+L)$ from the values of $u_1(n)$, $u_2(n)$ and $x(n)$.
 Hence, the feature vector at the time-step $n$ is represented as $\textbf{y}(n+L) = [1 \ u_1(n) \ u_2(n) \ x(n)]^T$.
 Therefore, considering the linearity assumption of \sectionlabel\ref{sec:Exploration}, the predicted throughput at time-step $n+L$ is $\hat{x}(n+L)=\mathbf{a}^T\textbf{y}$, i.e.,

-To find the optimized values of the coefficients $\mathbf{a}= [a_0$ $a_1$ $a_2$ $a_3]^T$, the least squares estimation approach has been adopted such that the \ac{RSS} is minimized. i.e.,
+To find the optimized values of the coefficients, $\mathbf{a}= [a_0$ $a_1$ $a_2$ $a_3]^T$, the least squares estimation approach has been adopted such that the \ac{RSS} is minimized. i.e.,

 (\ref{eq:LSE}) represents the prediction step of our model.
 Once the coefficients are optimized for a given dataset, they remain unchanged thereafter.
 As each dataset corresponds to one smartphone connected to one service provider in a given city engaged in one specific mobile application, the coefficients remain unchanged for one such setup.
 It will be different for different smartphone models, different service providers, different cities, and different mobile phone applications. \\